 Mr. Aronson has been involved in numerous high-profile transactions and strategic alliances across multiple industries, including entertainment, consumer products, health care, manufacturing, pharmaceutical, retail and technology.
 He also has worked on numerous significant criminal and civil antitrust investigations (and resulting civil lawsuits) in various industries, including publishing, auction houses and cement.
-Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, also has been included repeatedly in Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, Lawdragon 500 Leading Lawyers in America, Lawdragon’s 500 Leading Litigators in America, The Legal 500 and Who’s Who Legal: Competition.
-He also was named a 2022 BTI Client Service All-Star, a 2021 BTI M&A Client Service Super All-Star (one of only nine worldwide) and was previously recognized by Law360 as one of its Competition MVPs.
+Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, has been recognized repeatedly by Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, Lawdragon’s 500 Leading Lawyers in America, Lawdragon’s 500 Leading Litigators in America, The Legal 500 and Who’s Who Legal: Competition.
+He also was named a 2022 BTI Client Service All-Star and a 2021 BTI M&A Client Service Super All-Star (one of only nine worldwide), and was previously recognized by Law360 as one of its Competition MVPs.

 His representations include:

 - Red Hat, Inc. in its $34 billion acquisition by IBM

 - Express Scripts Holding Company in its $67 billion acquisition by the Cigna Corporation